nevermined-io/app_docs/docs/tutorials/first-steps/02-loggin.md

 ---
 sidebar_position: 1
-description: How login using Web2 credentials
+description: How to login in the App
 ---

-# How to login without a MetaMask wallet
+# How to login?

-You can login to the Nevermined App using your Web2 credentials such as email or a social network account without having a MetaMask wallet, such a wallet will be automatically associated to your account after your first login.
+You can login to the Nevermined App using your social credentials such as email or a social network account.

 ## Choose your method of authentication